Sample program

 Program position

 This program is designed as the strongest general-purpose Vietnam proposal when an agent needs variety: northern culture, limestone landscapes, Central Vietnam heritage, HCMC urban life, and the Mekong Delta.
 It draws from proven culture-immersion routing that includes Hanoi, Ninh Binh, Ha Long, Hoi An, Hue, HCMC, Ben Tre and Can Tho.
+It is written as a specialist leisure group structure for travel partners, not a fixed retail tour.

 HanoiNinh BinhHa Long / Lan HaHoi AnHueHo Chi Minh CityMekong Delta